luke-h1/airbnb-clone/README.md

 # Full stack GraphQL airbnb clone

-A Fullstack GraphQL Airbnb Clone with Next.js and React Native.
+A Fullstack GraphQL Airbnb Clone with Next.js

 ### Structure
 This project is made up of 2 areas that share code using <a href='https://lerna.js.org/' target="_blank">Lerna</a>